Symplectic foliated fillings of sphere cotangent bundles: Background

-In the non-foliated case (see McDuff \cite{mcduff:immersed}), exceptional spheres can be blown down.
-If a manifold with a strong symplectic foliation contains an exceptional sphere $S$ in a leaf, then it is part of a foliated $\bS^1$-family of exceptional spheres.
-This is seen as follows.
-Choose a leafwise tame almost complex $J$ for which the given sphere is holomorphic.
+\begin{proposition} Let $(W^\infty,\F,\om)$ be a strong symplectic foliation that is a filling of the unit cotangent bundle of a compact contact foliation $M$, and let $S \subset W^\infty$ be an exceptional sphere in a leaf. \begin{enumerate} \item Then, $S$ is part of a foliated $\bS^1$-family of exceptional spheres given by the foliated embedding $\bS^1 \times S \to M$. \item The $\bS^1$-family of exceptional spheres can be blown down to produce a strong symplectic foliation $(M',\F',\om')$ in the following sense: A foliated blow-up of $(M',\F',\om')$ is foliated symplectomorphic to $(M,\F,\om)$. \end{enumerate} \end{proposition} \begin{proof} We choose a leafwise tame almost complex $J$ for which the given sphere is holomorphic.
 By automatic transversality in four dimensions, the moduli space of embedded holomorphic $(-1)$-spheres is 1-dimensional.
 By Gromov compactness in the foliated setting, the moduli space is a finite number of copies of $\bS^1$.
-Given a foliated $\bS^1$-family of exceptional spheres, there is a foliated symplectic form $\om_1$ such that $\om_1|_\F=\om|_\F$, and for which the restriction of $(\F,\om_1)$ to a neighbourhood of the spheres is a trivial symplectic foliation, see Proposition \ref{prop:p1nbhd} below.
-Blow-down can then be performed fiberwise.
+For any copy of $\bS^1$ in the moduli space, each sphere in the family is embedded in a leaf.
+Furthermore, by Lemma \ref{lem:exceptional-embed}, isolated intersections between two spheres are ruled, and consequently the family $\bS^1 \times S$ of exceptional spheres is embedded in $W^\infty$, which proves \eqref{part:bda}.
+By Proposition \ref{prop:p1nbhd} below, there is a foliated symplectic form $\om_1$ such that $\om_1|_\F=\om|_\F$, and for which the restriction of $(\F,\om_1)$ to a neighbourhood of the spheres is a trivial symplectic foliation (as in Definition \ref{def:trivfol}).
+Blow-down can then be performed fiberwise, and \eqref{part:bdb} follows. \end{proof}